mertall/mertall/_pages/about.md

 ### Fablehaven - Brandon Mull

  * Captured my imagination as a child, still an all time faovrite.
-When I met him at a signing I cried.
+When I met him at a signing I cried, haha.

 ---